som-shahlab/tte-pretraining/README.md

 ```

 ## Labeling for TTE tasks
 We also provide code examples for deriving the TTE labels of downstream tasks, i.e. a format of a tuple (`time_to_event_of_interest (in sec), is_censored`).
-In the paper we labeled 5 such tasks: ATX (Atelectasis), CMG (Cardiomegaly), CONS (Consolidation) EDM (Edema), and PEFF (Pleural Effusion).
+In the paper we labeled 5 such tasks: ATX (Atelectasis), CMG (Cardiomegaly), CONS (Consolidation), EDM (Edema), and PEFF (Pleural Effusion).
 However the users can specify their own labeling criteria to do TTE labeling.

 <img src="assets/labeling.png" width="65%" alt="labeling overview">